 Some interesting things stood out in the discussion that unfolded.
-First, the panelists: The moderator was Carlos Garcia from Nobox (a Social Marketing company that helps young companies), and the investor oriented panelists included Juan Pablo Capello, co-founder of IdeaMe, and Richard Lent from the newly launched Thesis Ventures.
+First, the panelists: The moderator was Carlos Garcia from Nobox (a Social Marketing company that helps young companies).
+Secondly, the investor oriented panelists included Juan Pablo Capello, co-founder of IdeaMe, and Richard Lent from the newly launched Thesis Ventures.

-The purpose of the event was to shed light on the Startup scene, and in particular, discuss topics relating to how startup companies get funded down here, what challenges they face, and how to go about it.
-The auditorium was standing-room only, and the panel of experts included a nice blend of people who are involved in startup funding from the investor side, as well as a few great businesses in the Miami area that have recently been funded
+The purpose of the event was to shed light on the Startup scene.
+In particular, discuss topics relating to how startup companies get funded down here, what challenges they face, and how to go about it.
+The auditorium was standing-room only, and the panel of experts included a nice blend of people who are involved in startup funding.
+It included people from the investor side, as well as a few great businesses in the Miami area that have recently been funded

-First, the good news – between the multiple Incubators and Accelerator programs down here (Venture Hive, The Lab, Wyncode, Thesis Ventures), it’s evident that we’re slowly building a viable infrastructure down in Miami that will support new technology companies.
+First, the good news – between the multiple Incubators and Accelerator programs down here (Venture Hive, The Lab, Wyncode, Thesis Ventures).
+It’s evident that we’re slowly building a viable infrastructure down in Miami that will support new technology companies.
 And that’s a good thing.
 Actually, it’s a great thing.

 Typically, this amount ranges from as little as $25k to upwards of $100k.
 A technology-focused business is likely to cost $50k+ to get off the ground.
-There are Incubator programs in place that may be able to help with part of this through small grants and office space, but they are generally not able to provide the amount of money that is needed to get these businesses up and running.
-That lack of capital required to execute the launch of a business from ground zero is a major problem, but not the only one.
+There are Incubator programs in place that may be able to help with part of this through small grants and office space.
+However, they are generally not able to provide the amount of money that is needed to get these businesses up and running.
+That lack of capital required to execute the launch of a business from ground zero is a major problem.
+However, it is not the only one.

 What we’re finding is there is almost none who are active in this market.
 And that’s a BIG problem.
-Because what often happens is that a small startup locates initial funding (again, often from their own pockets or own network of family and friends), begins to build their business, but doesn’t quite reach a point where there is revenue (or at least, any sign of profits).
-The traditional next step from there, if you lived in, say, San Francisco, would be Angel Investing, and without that, these young companies can run out of money before ever getting the attention of the larger investment capital firms.
+Because what often happens is that a small startup locates initial funding (again, often from their own pockets or own network of family and friends), begins to build their business.
+However, it doesn’t quite reach a point where there is revenue (or at least, any sign of profits).
+The traditional next step from there, if you lived in, say, San Francisco, would be Angel Investing.
+Without that, these young companies can run out of money before ever getting the attention of the larger investment capital firms.
 Investment capital firms, by the way, generally only invest the larger amounts once they see a business with scalable revenue and profits.

 This is consistent with our own view of the Technology Startup market in South Florida.
 At SDSol, we see an increasing number of entrepreneurs coming to us with great ideas and energy.
 It’s an exciting time.
 Unfortunately, they’re unfunded and are often asking if we (as custom software developers) can take on the project on a revenue share basis.

 We’d love to link some of these folks up with Angel Investors and Seed capital – if only that community were active.
 We’ll get there, and perhaps sooner than later, but until then, this will remain the single largest barrier to South Florida becoming the Silicone Valley of the South.